ironhack-labs/lab-angular-cinema-billboard/readme.md

 After this lesson, you will be able to:

-- Create an angular service to share information with all the components in your application.
+- Create an Angular service to share information with all the components in your application.
-- Create angular routes with parameters.
+- Create Angular routes with parameters.
-- Create different components related between them.
+- Create different components that are connected to each other.

 ## Requirements